 Where’s the user support?

 Modern IT department is not only tools.
 You also need support in your daily work when the system refuses to obey.
 It comes down to a remote connection to the user’s computer through a shared screen and an attempt to solve the problem.

 And unfortunately, here what we get from Microsoft does not work.
 Yes, I know you can share your desktop in Teams.
 Unfortunately, it doesn’t work for me.
 China will be the best example.
 Well, if someone in China shares with your desktop in Teams, unfortunately, you need quite good bandwidth for this, which will also be stable.
 Which is the case of China being not at all obvious.
 What’s more when the need to raise the level of permissions is also problematic.
 And here TeamViewer comes to the rescue.
 Let us have clarity.
-I have nothing that I recommend this application.
+I have nothing that I recommend for this application.
 That gives advice.
 Works very well with poor connections, in the Enterprise version it installs perfectly with Intune, as well as asking for support is trivial.
 Yes, I know that there are better solutions, but as I mentioned earlier, the price is also important to me.

 And that’s it.
-Soon I will try to constantly add posts that will shows you the implementation of all these solutions that I wrote earlier.
+Soon I will try to constantly add posts that will show you the implementation of all these solutions that I wrote earlier.
 If you have any other ideas, I invite you to comment.
 If you need help, I invite you too.